 For those with chronic liver disease, options for a safe and effective pain reliever are limited.

-Another class of pain relievers are non-steroidal anti-inflammatory drugs, or NSAIDs.
+Another class of pain relievers is non-steroidal anti-inflammatory drugs, or NSAIDs.
 These over-the-counter drugs include ibuprofen (Advil, Motrin) and naproxen (Naproxyn, Aleve).
 However, NSAIDs can cause kidney damage, and patients with chronic liver disease are particularly susceptible to this.

-So while patients with chronic liver disease should minimize their use of acetaminophen and opiates, they should avoid NSAIDs altogether to help protect their kidneys.
+While patients with chronic liver disease should minimize their use of acetaminophen and opiates, they should avoid NSAIDs altogether to help protect their kidneys.

 Considering the relative risks and alternatives, acetaminophen is the best option for pain relief in patients with chronic liver disease.
 The advice from well-intentioned doctors that it should be avoided is often misguided because acetaminophen is effective and safe when the appropriate precautions are taken.
 Again, that means that patients with chronic liver disease should limit their use of acetaminophen to less than 2,000 mg a day and avoid using it every day.

-Watch for ‘hidden’ acetaminophen
+Watch for hidden acetaminophen

 Acetaminophen is found in many medications, particularly over-the-counter cold and flu preparations such as some types of NyQuil, DayQuil, Sudafed, Robitussin and Alka-Seltzer, to name only a few.
 It’s also found in prescription pain relievers, in combination with opiates.
 These include Percocet, Norco and Vicodin.

-It’s important to be aware of the ingredients in all of your medications, so you don’t inadvertently take too much acetaminophen.
+It’s important to be aware of the ingredients in all of your medications so you don’t inadvertently take too much acetaminophen.